eddiechu-zz/Encrypt-Delete-Test/README.md

 This tool encrypts and deletes the files under running folder and subfolder, you may create a temporary folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
 Be safe.

-It is not to test if your endpoint can stop it to start, but to test if your endpoint can detect the encryption is processing.
+It is not to test if your endpoint can stop it to open, but to test if your endpoint can detect the encryption is processing.

 EncryptDelTestv3.jar
 - runs on Windows and Mac OS